Food Science and Human Nutrition Department

 How can I check on the status of my application?

 When the application process is submitted, you will shortly receive a University of Florida ID number (8 digits) online.
 To check on the status of your online application, you must log on to ISIS, the university’s secure student information system.
-ISIS logon requires your GatorLink username and password.
+ONE.UF logon requires your GatorLink username and password.
 The website for GatorLink is http://www.gatorlink.ufl.edu.

 Would an MCAT or GMAT score be acceptable instead of a GRE?